SAND BUDGETS

 UNFORTUNATELY, SAND IS NOT EQUALLY DISTRIBUTED, AND SOME NATURAL SPACES NEED IT TO FUNCTION.
 SAND IS CRITICAL FOR ECOSYSTEMS, AGRICULTURE AND LIVELIHOODS — ESPECIALLY WHEN IT COMES TO RIVER SYSTEMS.

 The concept was developed through a study carried out by WWF, Deltares and other stakeholders in the Mekong Delta between 2019 and 2024.
-By establishing a delta-wide Sand Budget, the project — in close consultation with key stakeholders — aimed to create a better understanding of the scope and impact of unsustainable extraction rates.
+By establishing a delta-wide Sand Budget, the project — in close consultation with key stakeholders — aimed to create a better understanding of the scope and impact of unsustainable extractions rates.

 WHY IS SAND IMPORTANT?